Skip to main content

 The Flash Tool covers two jobs:

 It is the same panel for both.
-Pick your firmware stack, pick the board, and the Flash Tool shows the right flow.
+Pick your stack, pick the board, and the Flash Tool shows the right flow.

-Choosing your firmware stack
+Choosing your stack

-For flight controller firmware, see Firmware Flashing.
-The rest of this page covers companion-computer flows.
+When you open the Flash Tool, the first selector picks the stack: For flight controller firmware, see Firmware Flashing.
+The rest of this page covers the companion-agent install flow.

 1